tu4mo/teg/README.md

 ## Templates

-Templates are just folders that contain the files used to generate new files.
+A template is just a folder that contains files used to generate new files.
 By default, *teg* looks for templates in `~/.teg/` directory.
-Files named with `index.*` are automatically renamed.
+Template files named with `index.*` are automatically renamed to the file specified in the <file> parameter.

-### Example of a template
+### Example of a template for React component

 ```javascript
 /* ~/.teg/react-class/index.js */